Omnicom Group: History

 In July 2013, it was announced that Publicis Groupe and Omnicom Group would merge to form Publicis Omnicom Group.
-However, in May 2014, it was announced that the deal had fallen through and the Publicis-Omnicom merger would not happen.
+However, in May 2014, it was announced that the deal had fallen through and the merger would not happen.

-By 2014, Omnicom was the second-largest agency holding company and had revenue of over $15 billion.
+By 2014, Omnicom was the second largest agency holding company and had revenue of over $15 billion.
 Omnicom launched Omniwomen in April 2014 with the goal of increasing the number and influence of female leaders within the organization.
-Omniwomen has more than 10 branches in the US, UK, Canada, France, Germany, China, and the UAE.
+Omniwomen has more than 10 branches in the US, UK, Canada, France, Germany, China, and the United Arab Emirates.

-In July 2017, Omnicom announced that Gracia Martore, former President and CEO of TEGNA Inc., had joined its Board as an independent director.
+In July 2017, Omnicom announced that Gracia Martore, former president and CEO of Tegna, Inc., had joined its board as an independent director.
 Her appointment brought the total to 13 directors, 11 of which were independent.
 In February 2018, Ronnie S. Hawkins was appointed to the company's board as an independent director, bringing the total to 14 members, 12 of which were independent.
 In May 2018, Omnicom Group brought its language strategy agency, maslansky + partners, to Australia.

 In November 2021, Daryl Simm was promoted to president and COO.
 The next month, Florian Adamski was announced as the next CEO of Omnicom Media Group, after previously working as CEO at OMD Worldwide.

-In October 2023, Omnicom acquired E-Commerce company, Flywheel Digital for $835 million.
-Flywheel was previously a subsidiary of U.K.-based Ascential.
+In October 2023, Omnicom acquired e-commerce company Flywheel Digital for $835 million.
+Flywheel was previously a subsidiary of UK-based Ascential.

 In December 2024, Omnicom Group and Interpublic Group (IPG) announced advanced merger discussions.
-On the New York Stock Exchange, the new firm would keep the Omnicom name and trade as "OMC," with John Wren as chairman and CEO of Omnicom and Phil Angelastro as chief financial officer and executive vice president.
-In June 2025, the FTC approved Omnicom's acquisition of Interpublic for $13.5 billion, however, the agencies had to agree not to prevent political-based ads.
-The merger is set to be complete by the end of November 2025.
+On the New York Stock Exchange, the new firm would keep the Omnicom name and trade as "OMC", with John Wren as chairman and CEO of Omnicom and Phil Angelastro as chief financial officer and executive vice president.
+In June 2025, the Federal Trade Commission approved Omnicom's acquisition of Interpublic for $13.5 billion, subject to a consent decree prohibiting the merged company from employing third-party services that evaluate media outlets based on "viewpoints as to the veracity of news reporting" and "adherence to journalistic standards or ethics"—a condition targeting media watchdog services such as NewsGuard.
+The merger was completed on November 26, 2025.